 The human mind is an amazing organ.
 It can hold more information than a computer, yet as we age, the data we’ve accumulated causes it to crash and even become useless.
 The one fear I have about growing old is that I will lose my memory and a whole abundance of joy because of it.
 This is one of the many reasons I began blogging.
 In a way, it’s my life in a nutshell.
 Not only am I sharing these memories with you, but I’m also storing them up for future reference.

 I’ve been known to completely forget an appointment – be a day late for a party – forget to turn on the crock pot when I’m going to be gone all day.
-I forget important birthdays, wedding anniversaries and sometimes I forget to kiss my husband goodbye when he goes off to work.
+I forget important birthdays, wedding anniversaries and sometimes I forget to kiss my husband goodbye when he leaves the house.
 OK those aren’t major memory lapses, but the thought of becoming confused, befuddled and incapable of taking care of myself is a seed which has already been planted in my mind.

 Memories often define who we are and what we do.
 They shape us, our personalities and beliefs.
 Once they’re gone, we’ve lost a huge chunk of a life.
 If you have a relative who is going through this challenge in their life, spend time with them.
 You may not be able to change the outcome of their malady, but the memories they still cling to can be a treasure trove to be passed on to future generations.

 I remember the time I knew what happiness was